WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 ((Again, a simple shout-out to my buddy Hud over at Vegan Voorhees, whose review for this movie convinced me otherwise to go through two hours of supposed thrilling sex and sexy thrills.))

-One night went sortah swimmingly; Capa joins Bob in a group session where he meet five estranged patients with varying psychosis, from having an obsessive compulsive reaction towards numbers and hygiene to simple nymphomania.
-One of them, however, is suspected to be threatening Moore so, when he was brutally knifed to death no soon after, Capa's forced by the LA police department to try and see if he could weed out the killer from the group, but the effort to do so is strained when a mysterious woman (Jane March) made herself present to Capa's life, thus prolonging the investigation and pushing Capa to look into the personal lives of each patients.
+One night went sortah swimmingly; Capa joins Bob in a group session where he meet five estranged patients with varying psychosis, from having an obsessive compulsive reaction towards numbers and hygiene, to simple nymphomania and, concerningly, a violent streak.
+When Bob gets brutally knifed to death no soon after, Capa's forced by the LA police department to try and see if he could weed out the killer from the group.
+His effort to do so gets strained when a mysterious woman (Jane March) suddenly made herself present to Capa's life, thus prolonging the investigation and pushing Capa to look into the personal lives of each patients.

 Reviewing this film will be a bit of a task for me since I'm not really that much of an erotic thrillers buff as I like to keep my horror films and my erotica separate, thus I'm very inexperienced when it comes to this kinds of films.
 I do see, however, why the film is a bit of a lost with the critics; running for two hours, the film tries to fill it with action stunts, psycho-babble and, yes, sex scenes in an attempt to develop the story as well as its characters, which is a fine move and all but with us running around tailing on each possibly significant characters that shows up on this film, we're generally just padding our way through one potential killer's life to the next, with cheap kills (which are very few), sex and action scenes added in order to keep us from switching off the movie.
 Putting that into our mindset, you might as well agree that the movie's desperate to entertain us as a lot of impossibly cheesy scenes are present here, including the most pointed out stunt where our killer tried to kill Willis' character by pushing and hurling a car off atop a building in an almost precise timing wherein it almost hits him!
 Freakishly calculative kill murder attempt aside, this definitely shows how this movie was supposed to be played for some good laughs every now and then.